 The permanent exhibition “Infinity of Nations” shows the history and art of the various Indian nations.
 It is but a selection of the millions of objects that the wealthy New Yorker George Gustav Heye (1874 – 1957) collected during his travels through North, South, and Central America.
 Upon entering the museum in Lower Manhattan, at the end of the oval hall, you will find the entrance to this exhibition.
 Don’t forget to look up before you enter, the ceiling of the oval hall has been beautifully decorated with paintings of the former harbour.
-Once inside, view the various clothes, utensils and artworks of the Indians, each divided per habitat.
+Once inside, view the various clothes, utensils, and artworks of the Indians, each divided per habitat.

 The Omaha Tribe and the Apsáalooke Tribe

 Start for example in the middle, where you can learn more about the Omaha tribe and the Apsáalooke tribe from the Midwest of the United States.
 A very tiny wedding gown is on display from the wealthy Inshata-Theumba of the Omaha tribe.
 You can also admire a warrior robe from the Apsáalooke tribe that men received when they completed important military tasks during their lifetime.
 The robe is made from buffalo skin and shows drawings of the accomplishments of the wearer.
-The robe is one of the two robes that has been preserved.
+The robe is one of the two robes that have been preserved.
 While walking through the exhibition you will observe that different tribes have different styles and utensils.
 The Seminole tribe used a lot of red whereas the Lakota tribe favoured yellow and blue.
 Hunting weapons are tailored to different habitats.
 And where one tribe was primarily interested in woodwork, another completely focused on ceramics and stone.
 Whoever is interested in such variety should head over to the room on the right side of the oval hall.
 Modern art from young Indian artists is on display there.
 You can also enjoy dance and musical performances on a floor lower.
 Check the program from their website.